Exclusive 8-Day Photo Tour to Kenya

 Who is welcome

-We simply want you to fully enjoy all that Africa has to offer.
-And we want to give you plenty of opportunities to take great photos, at any level.
-Photographing wildlife sometimes requires some different skills than what you may be used to, but we can definitely help you with that.
+I simply want you to fully enjoy all that Africa has to offer, especially all those wonderful cats!
+And I want to give you plenty of opportunities to take great photos, at any level.
+Photographing wildlife sometimes requires some different skills than what you may be used to, but I can definitely help you with that.

 Do realize though that Kenya is not a European country.
 There are not always toilets nearby, there is not always electricity and the food is sometimes different than you are used to (with a lot of Indian influences!).

-There is only room for 6 people per trip, so don’t wait too long – this is really a great offer for a super cool and exclusive safari!
+There is only room for 3 ór 6 people per trip, so don’t wait too long – this is really a great offer for a super cool and exclusive safari!

 “This really is a very nice trip where everything is arranged to enable you to take pictures that you always wanted to take but perhaps thought you could never do as an amateur”.
 (Maarten Koek – Van Maris)